-If you’re filing a personal injury lawsuit in Chandler or Phoenix; be ready your attorney is going to ask a lot of questions.
-Consider those questions a primer, because if your case goes to trial, you’ll be asked even more questions (and the person asking them may not be as friendly or sympathetic as your lawyer).
+If you’re filing a personal injury lawsuit in Chandler or Phoenix, be ready.
+Your attorney is going to ask a lot of questions.
+Consider those questions a primer because if your case goes to trial, you’ll be asked even more questions (and the person asking them may not be as friendly or sympathetic as your lawyer).
+It’s important to understand the questions your personal injury lawyer asks—and be ready to answer them.

 What Your Lawyer Needs to Know